logos-maker/VST2/README.md

 ![](./gfx/thelay.png)

-# VST2 ABI example with editor, for Windows and Linux
+# VST2 example code with editor, for Windows and Linux
 Use this as a template if you want a simple way to test out to make a VST plug and try it out.
 The code crosscompiles with 100% identical code to Windows and Linux.

 If you use it as a toolkit for making audio plugins, then it's the most simple audio plugin toolkit you will ever find.
-And i'ss many thusand times simpler than the popular toolkit for audio plugins.
+And it's many thusand times simpler than the popular toolkit for audio plugins.

 It subrogates the VST2 license by only using the VST2 ABI.
-Yes VST2 will be aliva and kicking forever.
+Yes! the VST2 format will be alive and kicking forever.
-This makes it possible to make plugins to use in the mayority of all music programs.
+This makes it possible to make plugins to use in the majority of all music programs.

 This will make it possible to make a new plug even for beginners.
 And it you understand all of it you will have gain deep knowleage of this the plugin format.
 Almost everything you need for a new plug is in one small file with less than 70 lines of code.